Skip to Content

 Applying for asylum?
 Call Yekrangi & Associates at (949) 478-4963 to schedule a consultation.
 Our Orange County asylum lawyers have years of experience in the asylum process.

-Questions About the Application Process
+Questions About the Asylum Application Process

 Will I Be Required to Undergo a Background Check?

 Yes, every asylum applicant will be required to take a series of background and security checks.
 However, you may only be required to submit Form I-589 and have your fingerprints taken.
 Depending on the results of your background check, you may or may not be eligible for asylum.
+Thorough preparation of your application can help your case proceed smoothly through these stages, minimizing potential delays.
+Our asylum lawyer in Irvine can guide you on what to expect, helping you stay ready for every step of the process.

 When Will My Interview Be Scheduled?

-Can I Ask That My Asylum Interview Be Scheduled Sooner?
+Can My Asylum Interview Be Scheduled Sooner?

 In certain compelling circumstances, the asylum office may expedite your interview.
 In addition, asylum applications filed by children are automatically expedited.
+Knowing the criteria and procedures for expedited processing can ease anxieties about waiting periods.
+Our asylum attorney can explain the protocols and assist in requesting expedited processing when applicable, so that your case is handled with appropriate urgency.

-When Will I Receive the Results of the Interview?
+When Will I Receive Interview Results?

 After your interview, asylum officers will review your case and make a determination about your eligibility.
 This process can take up to two weeks following the interview, although longer periods have been known to occur as well.
 You will need to receive the decision in person at the USCIS office when notified that it is available.